Friday, a 24/7 AI assistant

 Tested on Claude.
 Adaptable to anything.

-Friday is built and proven on Claude Code with Anthropic's Opus 4.6 and 4.7.
+Friday is built and proven on Claude Code with Anthropic's Fable 5.x and Opus 4.x.
 That's the path with the most polish today — every cron, MCP plugin, and self-evolving subsystem is verified end-to-end on it.

 The architecture isn't tied to a single vendor, though.
 The brain is just an agentic CLI that can use tools, schedule jobs, and read a system prompt.
 With small adjustments to CLAUDE.md and the cron prompts, the same setup runs on: